adamnew123456/snapshot/README.md

 Commit data blocks contain references to all the files included in a commit.

-One important note is that the path (like all user-provided strings) are encoded as UTF-8, and are zero padded to fill up the field containing them.
-They're also relative to the directory the snapshot is of, so that you have a tree like this:
+One note about the paths: they're relative to the directory the snapshot is of, so that you have a tree like this and take a snapshot of a/, then the paths in the snapshot will be "b/c", "d" and "e":

 - a/
   - b/
     - c
   - d
   - e

-And take a snapshot of a/, then the paths in the snapshot will be "b/c", "d" and "e".

 Also, like Git, directories are not tracked as separate entities.
 Snapshot knows to create them when restoring a snapshot, but otherwise they exist only in paths.